Mirantis/mke-docs/content/docs/operations/cloudprovider/cloudprovider.md

 ## Configuration

-CloudProvider support is disabled by default.
-To enable CloudProvider support, configure
+To enable cloud provider support, which is disabled by default, change the `enabled` parameter under `cloudProvider` in the MKE configuration file to `true`:

 ```yaml
   cloudProvider: